The Designs Amendment (Advisory Council on Intellectual Property Response) Act 2021 (the Act) received Royal Assent on 10 September 2021.

-Amendments to the Design Regulations will support the Act.
-Schedules 1, 2, 4 and 5 of the proposed regulation amendments make amendments resulting from the changes made by the Act.
+Amendments to the Design Regulations support the Act.
+Schedules 1, 2, 4 and 5 of the regulation amendments make amendments resulting from the changes made by the Act.

-Schedule 3 of the amendments will make a further change.
+Schedule 3 of the amendments makes a further change.
 It provides consistency between entitlement to own a registered design in the Designs Act and the entitlement to make an application under the Paris Convention.

 In 2015 ACIP consulted on these issues as part of its review of the designs system.

 In 2019 we sought stakeholder views on several options.
 These options put in place accepted recommendations from the ACIP Report.